Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/allocator.md

      * @dev Reverts if the `staker` is already undelegated.
      */
     function undelegate(address staker) external returns (bytes32[] memory withdrawalRoot);

 	/**
+	 * @notice Queues a handoff of the calling operator's delegated stake to a target allocator in 14 days *
+	 * @param allocator the target allocator to handoff delegated stake to
+	 * @param approverSignatureAndExpiry the signature of the allocator's delegation approver on their intent to accept the handoff
+	 * @param allocatorSalt A unique single use value tied to an individual signature.
+	 *
+	 * @dev the handoff can be completed in a separate tx in 14 days. it is permissionless to complete
+	 * @dev further delegations and deposits to the operator are prohibited after this function is called */ function queueAllocatorHandoff(address allocator, SignatureWithExpiry memory approverSignatureAndExpiry, bytes32 allocatorSalt) external;

+	/**
 	 * @notice Completes a handoff queued via queueHandoff.